gvwilson/thirdbit/src/fiction/santas/index.md

 "Get ready!"

 Finner looked back again.
-The enormous santasaurus rex was closing fast.
+The giant santasaurus was closing fast.
 "We're not going to make it!"

 The Elfabot's eyes flashed rapidly.